uid/005q/README.md

     + change the admin password to what we usually use
     + put the usernames of all the staff in initialMentors, e.g. ["rcm", "maxg"]

-5. Run
+5. To start up the deployment:

       meteor deploy 005q.meteor.com --settings settings.json

-to start up the deployment.

-6. Run
+6. To add the 6.005 organization as an authorized maintainer of the deployment:

       meteor authorized 005q.meteor.com --add mit6005

-to add the 6.005 organization as an authorized maintainer of the deployment.

-7. Visit 005q.meteor.com and log in with your own MIT certificate.
+7. Visit http://005q.meteor.com and log in with your own MIT certificate.

 HELPq